-Figure 3-7 Quick Setup - PPPoE
+Figure 3-17 Quick Setup - PPPoE

 - User Name/Password Enter the User Name and Password provided by your ISP.
 These fields are case sensitive.
-If you have difficulty with this process, please contact your ISP. - 2) If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-9.
-Then you can go on with the wireless configuration. - 3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-8.
+If you have difficulty with this process, please contact your ISP. - 3) If the connection type is Static IP, the next screen will appear as shown in Figure 3-18.

-Figure 3-8 Quick Setup - Static IP
+Figure 3-18 Quick Setup - Static IP

 - > IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Enter the IP address into the field. - > Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - Click Next to continue, the Wireless settings page will appear as shown in Figure 3-9.
+Enter the IP address into the field. - > Subnet Mask - The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - Secondary DNS If your ISP provides another DNS server, enter it into this field. - 3.
+Click Next to continue, the Wireless settings page will appear as shown in Figure 3-19.

-Figure 3-9 Quick Setup - Wireless
+Figure 3-19 Quick Setup -Wireless